Renewable Energy - Offshore Wind

 However, placing a huge array of substantial, high value assets within an area of the sea does present a potential hazard to navigation and its constriction requires a substantial number of vessels, people and other large scale infrastructure.
 An offshore wind construction site carries many of the same hazards as any onshore building site but it is more difficult to protect an offshore wind construction site from unauthorised third party access, whether deliberate or accidental.

-Construction phase - managing Vessels and People
+Wind farm Construction - Managing Vessels & People

 Health & Safety regulations mean that any wind farm developer must ensure adequate safety for all personnel (onshore and offshore).
 For offshore wind farms, health & safety regulations also meet maritime safety regulations and therefore a safety focussed environment for offshore development has greater challenges to overcome.
 In particular, deploying personnel from workboats to turbine structures involves substantial risk.